 The New Vehicle Which is Being Imported Should Also Meet Certain Quality Standards As Prescribed By The Government of India Such As:

-- It should have a speedometer which should indicate the speed in terms of kilometer per hour.
+- It should have a speedometer which should indicate the speed in terms of a kilometer per hour.

 - It should have right-hand controls and steering for vehicles other than three and two-wheelers.